theNewDynamic/thenewdynamic.org/_posts/2017-11-27-interview-with-bud-parr.md

 Github at one point, but that was clearly not ideal.
 Now we've seen real progress; some of the [editors](/tools/content-management/) are as good or better than anything you'd find in a traditional CMS.
-Over the past year, we've seen several headless CMS vendors pop-up, so whether your approach is Git-based, or API-powered, there are viable options.
+Over the past year, we have seen several headless CMS vendors pop-up, so whether your approach is Git-based, or API-powered, there are viable options.

 Significantly, we've seen the emergence of Amazon's "Serverless," Google's